Julia Trotzki

 Preparation:

-Moisten the glass rim with lime and press it into the salt.
+Wet the glass rim with lime and press into salt.

 Shake lime juice, orange juice, non-alcoholic orange syrup, and agave syrup vigorously with ice.

-Double strain into the chilled martini glass without ice.
+Double strain into the chilled coupe glass without ice.

 Garnish with a lime slice.